 While the Lorenz Curve works very well in theory, it relies upon the magnitude of positive earned income to deliver accurate results.
 However, in many situations, individuals may show negative net worth due to being in debt.

-In the US, there are over 16 million households with a negative net worth as a result of the phenomenon.
+In the US, there are over 16 million households with a negative net worth.
 If the fact is not taken into account when examining statistics about the levels of economic inequality, erroneous conclusions may be drawn.

 For example, when we hear that the richest 20% of individuals hold over 90% of a nation’s wealth, there may cases where someone earns a large salary but is considered to be poorer than someone with a small salary due to debt.

 According to the Gini index, the top five countries with the lowest income inequality are:

 - Slovak Republic

 - Czech Republic